During the first few months of the year, it’s time to think about your Canadian tax return.

 Taxes are collected by the Canadian Revenue Agency, or CRA.
 You will need to know what your residency status is before filing, i.e. whether you are a resident or a non-resident.
 Taxback.com can help you figure out your residency status if you’re unsure.

-If it’s your first time filing, you must complete a paper Canadian tax return and mail it to the CRA.
-You can collect these forms, known as a T1, from any Canada Post office.
-If you haven’t got time for this, you can do it all online with Taxback.com, that’s right, you can fill out your info and they’ll apply straight to the CRA.
+If it’s your first time filing and you are a non-resident in Canada you must complete a paper Canadian tax return and mail it to the CRA.
+You should do this because non-residents and emigrants from Canada are excluded from online filing.
+You can collect these forms, known as a T1 Income Tax Return, from any Canada Post office or from the CRA’s website.
+If you haven’t got time for this, you can do it all online with Taxback.com.
+That’s right, you can fill out your info and Taxback will apply straight to the CRA!

-Check for any deductions you can include, for example, eligible transit and healthcare expenses, or rent costs in Ontario.
+Check for any deductions you can include, for example, eligible transit and healthcare expenses, or rent costs.
 You can use these to reduce your assessable income, and therefore your tax liability.

 Additionally, you may be eligible for the GST/HST credit if your income is below a certain level.
 It varies from province to province, and you can calculate what may be owed to you here.
 In British Columbia, it’s combined with the provincial Low Income Climate Action Tax Credit.